Qalanc/Test/README.md

 git push
 ```

-With  GitLab web interface, add second half of text to "song.txt" file and clone remote repository to PC using command:
+With  GitLab web interface, add the second half of text to "song.txt" file and clone remote repository to PC using command:

 ```bash
 git pull